Deeze814/Beginning_T-SQL/README.md

 <ol>
 	<li>
-		<ul>Both of these functions serve as a means to return the number of characters in a sring
+		<ul>Both of these functions serve as a means to return the number of characters in a string
 			<li>The format is the same for both:
 <p>